Overview

 Networking

-You can leave all default values here , or create new virtual network and subnet if needed required.
+You can leave all default values here , or create new virtual network and subnet if needed or required.

 Please note: Zultys MX-V is using dynamic internal IP addresses in Azure environment, you don’t need to configure a static IP address using console access